sodadata/docs/soda-cloud/add-datasets.md

 The Connection Details that Soda Cloud requires are specific to the type of data source you are connecting.
 For example, a PostgreSQL data source connection requires slightly different information than a connection to an Amazon Redshift data source.
 Refer to [Data source configurations]({% link soda/warehouse_types.md %}) for details.

 Regardless of the type of data source you are connecting, Soda Cloud requires access credentials.
-Note that Soda Cloud stores your login credentials securely in our database; passwords are encrypyed and can only be read by the components of Soda SQL that perform the scans.
+Note that Soda Cloud stores your login credentials securely in our database; passwords are encrypyed and can only be read by the components of Soda SQL that connect to perform scans of your data.

 ### Import Settings